PRE AND POST INSTRUCTIONS

 - It's best to have a clean face and free of makeup prior to coming in.
 If receiving a hairline pigmentation, arrive with clean scalp and free of hair products.
 It's best to wash your hair the night before but be sure not to aggravate the scalp when shampooing so be gentle when washing.

-- You may bring in your makeup if you wish for us to closely match the color and it's helpful to see some eyebrow or eyeliner selfies to get an idea of your ideal brows/liner.
+- You may bring in your makeup if you wish to closely match the color and it's helpful to see some eyebrow or eyeliner selfies to get an idea of your ideal brows/liner.
 Some ladies may prefer to come in with their makeup already on to showcase the look they specifically want to achieve.
-If this is the look you decide to proceed with, we simply will outline the shape and apply the anesthetic thereafter.
+Unfortunately we would have to cleanse the area first prior to tattooing to avoid the spread of bacteria but you are welcome to reapply your makeup after proper cleansing and we can then outline the shape you created and apply the anesthetic thereafter.

 are general instructions to properly care for your cosmetic tattoo.
 A copy of the Aftercare Instructions will be provided to you at your procedure appointment.